Fade2D Documentation pages v2.16.8

 Get incident triangles.
 More...

-Get incident vertices.
+Get adjacent vertices.
 More...

 Point2getNearestNeighbor (const Point2 &p)